Powerkrieger/coop_wumpus/README.md

 This means the state of only this one cell is fixed but she is meant to remember the states of cells she has been to since they dont change a lot.

 ### actions of the player
-- walking
+- walk_up
   - the player can walk one cell every move
+- walk_down
+  - the player can walk one cell every move
+- walk_left
+  - the player can walk one cell every move
-- turn
+- walk_right
-  - the player can change the direction she is facing
+  - the player can walk one cell every move
 - pick up
   - the player can pick up gold if she is on a gold cell
 - put down